 Arlington County Lee Center became the third component of the chorale program and the first rehearsal was scheduled to take place on Sept.
 11, 2001.
 It was canceled because of the horrible terrorist attacks that day.
 The next week brought in over 60 older adult singers!
 The rehearsals at all three locations were full of energy, excitement and a great choral sound.
 Combined, over 120 older adults actively participated in a choral program directed by a professional conductor.

-In 2007, Jeanne Kelly decided to leave Levine and form a nonprofit organization, Encore Creativity for Older Adults.
+In 2007, Jeanne Kelly left Levine and formed a nonprofit organization, Encore Creativity for Older Adults.
 She knew this was the age group that excited her most and where she could do her most meaningful work.
 Encore is dedicated to providing an excellent and accessible artistic environment for older adults, 55 and over, regardless of experience or ability, who seek arts education and performance opportunities under a professional artist.

 September 2007 began a very busy season for Encore, as five Encore Chorales were rehearsing weekly, preparing for holiday concerts.
 The Smithsonian Institution was the newest Encore site.
 The Encore Chorale at the Myerberg Senior Center in Baltimore, MD was beginning its second season with over 40 energetic and enthusiastic singers.

 In the winter of 2008, an Encore Chorale helped launch the new Workhouse Arts Center at Lorton, Virginia.
 In the fall came an Encore Chorale at the Potomac Academy of George Mason University, in residence at the Woodlands Retirement Community in Fairfax, Virginia.
 Encore also introduced a new program: Dance and Movement, under the direction of Ms. Tiffany Haughn at the Workhouse Arts Center and at the Arlington Center for Dance.